apache/stanbol/indexing/dbpedia/README.txt

 The default configuration stores creates an index with the following features:

 Languages:
-By default English, German, France and Italien and all literals without any language information are indexed.
-Pleas note also that one needs to provide also the RDF dumps for this languages.
+By default English, German, France and Italian and all literals without any language information are indexed.
+Please also note that one needs to provide also the RDF dumps for those languages.

 Labels and Descriptions:
 DBpedia.org uses "rdfs:label" for labels.
 Short description are stored within